 I have a slight phobia of buying something that’s not the best deal possible.
 I remember feeling a sense of uneasiness the first couple of times I wandered around a flea market.
-I didn’t even buy anything the first two times I went to a flea market for fear that I would get ripped off.
+In fact, I didn’t even buy anything the first two times I went to a flea market because I was so overwhelmed.
 Plus, I really didn’t know what I was doing, nor did I have any confidence in my negotiating powers.

 I’ve narrowed it down to five key tips that, if followed, will save you time, money, and a whole lot of anxiety when shopping at flea markets.

 Of course, it goes without saying that the time when you shop affects the amount and types of goodies you’ll find at a flea market.
 The earlier you arrive, the more variety and amount of items available.
 Often, some dealers will have items priced to sell, and the sooner you arrive, the better chance you have to find those deals.
 However, the earlier in the day, the less likely dealers will want to negotiate with you.